decentraland/documentation/content/creator/sdk7/getting-started/installation-guide.md

 <img src="/images/editor/editor-header.png" alt="Header" width="100%"/>

 {{< hint warning >}}
 **📔 Note**: There are two versions of the editor, the **Decentraland Editor SDK6** and the **Decentraland Editor SDK7**.
 As their names suggest, each version of the editor is meant for working on Decentraland scenes built with different SDK versions.
-You can have both extensions installed in your same instance of Visual Studio Code, and use them accordingly depending on what project you're working with.
+You can have both extensions active in your same installation of Visual Studio Code, and use them accordingly depending on what project you're working with.
 {{< /hint >}}

 To install the Decentraland Editor: